-Employees should refrain from conducting personal business during work time.
-If personal calls are necessary, they should be held to a minimum.
-Solicitation, whether for personal gain or fundraisers, should not be done during worktime.
+Employee work time belongs to the District.
+Employees should refrain from doing "personal" things during work time.
+Personal calls need to be held to a minimum.
+Solicitation, whether for personal gain or fundraisers should not be done at the work site or on District time.